chadwhitman/Django-Base-Theme/README.md

 #### To customize your app's templates:

 Add a directory for your app in the templates folder and extend your base.html off of the original base, customizing where you need to.
-You 'base.html' has a few layout options which you can find in the 'templates/layout_options' folder.
+You can find layout options for your base.html in the 'templates/layout_options' directory.

 #### Initial Test View/Url Configuration